Skip to content

 2. Sophos Server Protection

-Based on the information from the recent Sophos Roadshow in Zurich, it’s easy to see that the future at Sophos clearly belongs to Sophos Central.
-Especially the “Synchronized Security” approach, that the endpoints can talk to the firewall, is perfected by the new “Sophos Firewall OS” and “Sophos Central”!
+Based on information from the most recent Sophos Roadshow in Zurich, it is clear that the future at Sophos belongs to Sophos Central.
+In particular, the “Synchronized Security” approach - endpoints being able to communicate with the firewall - is perfected by the new “Sophos Firewall OS” and “Sophos Central”!

 More information